PaulDuvall/aws-5-mins/network-firewall/README.md

 You can find the 5-minute video that walks through all of the steps described here.

 In this episode, we'll be looking at AWS Network Firewall.
+With Network Firewall, you can deploy network security across your Amazon VPCs.

 The demo is based on the [Automatically block suspicious traffic with AWS Network Firewall and Amazon GuardDuty](https://aws.amazon.com/blogs/security/automatically-block-suspicious-traffic-with-aws-network-firewall-and-amazon-guardduty/) blog post from AWS.
 The solution is